The Human Health Impact of Agent Orange

 Vietnamese researchers have also found higher rates of birth defects in the grandchildren of the wartime exposed population.

 The conditions of these children are believed to be associated with their parent or grandparent’s exposure to Agent Orange-Dioxin during the war.
 Indeed in Viet Nam in the formerly sprayed regions and among veterans who served in the sprayed regions, there are high rates of children and young adults with mobility, speech and cognitive disabilities at varying levels of severity.
-Children who are unable to attend school, are unemployable and in need of round-the-clock care.
+Children who are unable to attend school are unemployable and in need of round-the-clock care.
 These affected populations face the greatest social and economic challenges.

 As of 2018, UNICEF-Viet Nam estimated half a million children under 18 with disabilities live in Viet Nam.
-In general, there are higher rates of children believed to be affected by Agent Orange in the areas of the country that were more heavily sprayed and also designated Dioxin hotspots.
+In general, there are higher rates of children believed to be affected by Agent Orange in the areas of the country that were more heavily sprayed and also in designated Dioxin hotspots.

 Stills from “The Last Ghost of War” (2008), by dir.
 Janet Gardner.
 More information.